Marcus0035/Portfolio/README.md

 ---

 ## 🚗 Fun Cars
-**Tech:** HTML, CSS, JavaScript
+**Tech:** HTML, CSS, JavaScript, Google Calendar API
-Developed and deployed a responsive website for **fun-cars.cz** using pure HTML, CSS, and JavaScript.
+Developed and deployed a responsive presentation website for **fun-cars.cz** using pure HTML, CSS, and JavaScript.
-The site showcases available vehicles and allows visitors to contact the company via email for reservations.
+The site displays available days connected to a Google Calendar and includes an email contact form for inquiries.
 📎 [fun-cars.cz](https://fun-cars.cz/)

 ---